Hareds567/Covid-19-Symptom-Tracker-and-Tracer-Website/readme.md

 # FAQ
 ### How to run on local host?

 Fully complete the pre-requisites and setup guide (Steps 1-4) before attempting this.
+Running on the local host is useful for testing the middleware by sending test post requests.
+Running on the local host is not necessary for the app to function, you only need to follow the Install/Creation Guides and Setup Guides to get the app running.

 **Step 1:**
 Go to main project directory, start the app by typing